ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

 (2) Expression
-A structure that holds an abstract syntax tree or AST for a  specified expression and is used to evaluate said expression.
+A structure that holds an Abstract Syntax Tree or AST for a  specified expression and is used to evaluate said expression.
 Evaluation of  the expression is accomplished by performing a post-order traversal of the AST.
 If  a  compiled  Expression  uses  variables  or  user   defined